 Reinstalling Windows (the clean slate feeling)

 After completing the setup, my PC restarted, and presto!
 It was like the day I bought it.
 Clean desktop.
 No lag.
-No weird pop-ups.
+There are no strange pop-ups appearing.
 The hard drive is not producing any heavy breathing sounds.

 Reinstalling your essentials